全球系列大賽

 • Violin concerto No.5 in A major, KV219

-2. One virtuosic showpiece from Romantic Period of contestants’ choice, between 10 -15 minutes.
+2. One virtuosic showpiece from the Romantic period, of the contestant’s choice, 10–15 minutes in length.

-3. Commissioned Composition: contestants will receive Commissioned Composition six weeks prior to semi-final round, and piece will be performed from memory.
+3. Commissioned Composition: Contestants will receive the Commissioned Composition six weeks prior to the semi-final round; the piece must be performed from memory.

-Final round: All finalists will be required to perform a complete concerto from the list below
+Final Round: All finalists will be required to perform one complete concerto (with orchestra) from the list below

 • F. Mendelssohn—Violin Concerto in E minor, Op.
 64